 - High cost: There’s no getting around it — even small RVs have a hefty price tag.
 Once you own it, you still have to pay to get all the right gear, maintain it and cover registration costs every year.

 - Maintenance: When you own an RV that breaks down or needs repairs, you must handle it.
 You may need to cancel trips if you can’t get unexpected repairs done in time.

 - Storage: Your RV needs to be parked somewhere when you aren’t using it.
 This can mean an extra monthly cost if you don’t have room to store it where you live.

 Advantages and disadvantages of renting an RV

-- All-inclusive rate: When you rent from an RV company, they often include all the things you will need while camping, such as kitchen supplies.
+- All-inclusive rate: When you rent from an RV company, they often include all the supplies you will need while camping, such as kitchen tools.
 They can also help you set up insurance for your rental.

 - Low cost: The initial cost of buying an RV is quite high.
 If you just want to use an RV a few times a year or even try it out just one time, renting is much cheaper.

-- Costs more than buying in the long run: If you plan to go RV camping often, the rental costs can quickly add up.
+- Costs more over time: If you plan to go RV camping often, the rental costs can quickly add up.

-- Less personal: When you rent an RV, you can bring a few personal items along, but you can’t make any major changes to personalize the vehicle.
+- Less personal: When you rent an RV, you can bring personal items along, but you can’t make any major changes to personalize the vehicle.

-- More rules: With a rental, you have to follow the rules of the rental company.
-You may not be able to take it on certain roads, and the company may only allow you to go a certain amount of miles per day.
+- More rules: You have to follow the rules of the rental company when renting an RV.
+You may not be able to take it on certain roads, and the company may only allow you to go a certain number of miles per day.

-It costs a lot of money to buy an RV, but it may be worth it in the long run if you plan to use it a lot.
-If you want a simpler way to use an RV that doesn’t require you to be responsible for all of the maintenance, renting is the better option.
+It costs a lot of money to buy an RV, maintain it and store it, but it may be worth it in the long run if you plan to use it multiple times a year.
+If you want a simpler way to use an RV that doesn’t require you to be responsible for maintenance and upkeep, renting is the better option.
 Consider what matters most to you to determine whether you want to buy or rent an RV.